 Annual Fee: $450

 The Chase Sapphire Reserve is the premium version of the Sapphire Preferred.
-You will 3x points on all travel and dining purchases, transfer your points to a Chase travel partner, or redeem them through the Chase travel portal for 1.5 cents each (even Delta flights!).
+You will 3x points on dining purchases, transfer your points to a Chase travel partner, or redeem them through the Chase travel portal for 1.5 cents each (even Delta flights!).

 As a premium travel card, you will also enjoy the following benefits: